-The City of Charleston works with local social service agencies to establish the gleaning of food contributions at the end of each CFM.
-These agencies are a great resource for distributing your unsold product to the local community.
+The City of Charleston works with local social service agencies to establish the gleaning of food contributions at the close of each CFM day.
+These agencies are a great resource for distributing unsold product to the local community.
 Each organization has preprinted receipts to provide donors with a receipt for tax purposes.
-Some vendors take the extra step and put out a labeled box for customers to purchase product to contribute.
-Master Gardener is located at the corner of King and Tobacco Streets from 9am-Noon while Fields-to-Families is in the same location from Noon-2pm.
+Some vendors take the extra step and put out a labeled box for customers to purchase produce to contribute to this cause.
+Master Gardener is in attendance to assist with gardening questions and other agricultural inquiries.